What is the best CPAP alternative?

 Evidence: Clinical trials show significant AHI reduction for appropriate candidates.
 Inspire has FDA approval for moderate to severe OSA in CPAP-intolerant patients who meet specific anatomical and clinical criteria.

 Not suitable for: Complete concentric palatal collapse; non-surgical candidates; mild OSA.
+This is a significant intervention typically considered after other alternatives have been tried.

 6. Nasal Devices and Airway Support